green-coding-solutions/documentation/content/en/docs/installation/installation-linux.md

 As you can see *Restart* is set to never.
 The reason is that the docker dameon will restart the containers by itself.
 The `systemd` script is only needed to start the container once on reboot.

-As you can see we also reference the `/home/USERNAME/startup-docker.sh` file which `systemd` expects to be in your home directory.
+As you can see we also reference the `/home/USERNAME/green-metrics-tool/startup-docker.sh` file which `systemd` expects to be in your green metrics tool directory.

 Please create the following file in your home directory and change **PATH_TO_GREEN_METRICS_TOOL** accordingly:
 ```bash